hharryyf/codeforcepractice/README.md

 we can easily derive that as long as p3' % (mod - 1) = p3 % (mod - 1) everything is fine.
 Hence, when we calculate matrix exponential
 we use mod - 1 as the "Mod". https://codeforces.com/problemset/problem/1182/E

+809. New Year and Arbitrary Arrangement (diff=2200, probabilty dp) Not hard at all, just be careful about the base case.
+But the second test case is quite strong, if it is correct, you can AC this problem with high probability. https://codeforces.com/contest/908/problem/D